-Progression in the program is dependent upon successful completion of all nursing courses with a C+ or better, completion of science courses and English composition courses with a C or better, and a passing grade in all other required pre and co-requisite courses.
-Clinical, laboratory skills, and dosage calculation testing are pass/fail and are not incorporated into the final numerical course grade; however, all must be passed in order to successfully complete the course.
+Progression in the program is dependent upon successful completion of all nursing courses with a C+ or better, completion of science courses and English composition courses with a C or better, and a passing grade in all other required pre- and co-requisite courses.
+Clinical practice and dosage calculation competencies are pass/fail and are not incorporated into the final numerical course grade; however, all must be passed in order to successfully complete the course.

-The final grade for NUR 120, 130, 240 and 250 is a composite of the numeric theory testing grade, successful skills competency testing, a satisfactory clinical evaluation, and passing the dosage calculation with a grade of 100%.
-A second failure of skills competency will result in course failure regardless of academic performance.
-In this case, the student will receive an "F" for the course and will not be able to progress.
+The final grade for a clinical nursing course is a composite of the numeric theory testing grade, a satisfactory clinical evaluation, and passing the dosage calculation competency with a grade of 100%.